Usbac/wolff/docs/template.md

 <?php echo $data['message']; ?>
 ```

 All the variables in the data array are accessible from the view without needing to refer to the given array.
-This `$variable` is the equivalent to this `$data['variable']`.
+This `$variable` in the view, is the equivalent to this `$data['variable']`.

 ## Comments